 This page is about hypersensitivity pneumonitis (HP), a form of pulmonary fibrosis.
 We explain how it can be caused, the symptoms and treatment options that are available.

 - What are the symptoms of hypersensitivity pneumonitis?

 Hypersensitivity pneumonitis (HP) happens if your lungs develop an immune response – hypersensitivity - to something you breathe in which results in inflammation of the lung tissue - pneumonitis.
 It used to be called extrinsic allergic alveolitis (EAA).

 One example is farmer’s lung.
 This is caused by breathing in mould that grows on hay, straw and grain.
-Another is bird fancier’s lung, which is caused by breathing in particles from feathers or bird droppings.
-There are many other substances which can cause similar disease patterns.
-It can be very difficult to find the exact cause.
+Another is bird fancier’s lung, caused by breathing in particles from feathers or bird droppings.
+Many other substances can cause similar disease patterns.
+In many cases it can be very difficult to find the exact cause.

-If a specific cause is identified, it is really important to completely avoid exposure to it.
+If a specific cause is identified, it’s really important to completely avoid exposure to it.

 You may need to take anti-inflammatory medication called steroids for a few weeks or months.
 If you need steroids to control the condition for longer, your doctor may recommend more drugs to reduce the risk of side effects associated with steroids.

 “I may never know what’s causing my condition”

 Jane, 61, was first diagnosed with hypersensitivity pneumonitis 10 years ago.